I Went on a Date with Andrew WK, the Party God, and We Mostly Talked About Depression

 I was thinking about that earlier today.
 The whole idea of partying was a way for me to force myself to look at the world in a way that felt good.
 Having a very tight conceptual theme like partying made it easier.
 It started to reprioritise things.
 It didn’t mean I felt differently but it gave me something to work towards, like a mission statement, that helped me rise above those feelings.
 For about 15 or 16 years that was the real focus of commitment.

-It’s now that I think what you call the ‘persona’ is the real me.
-Even if I’m only there at that highest level only one percent of the time, that one percent is me being truly myself.
-The other 99 percent is still lost in darkness and struggling with low feelings and hatred and depression and resentment.
-Even if I’m feeling like that most of the time I know that that isn’t real, that’s not who I really am.
+It’s not that I think what you call the ‘persona’ is the real me.
+Even if I’m only there at that highest level only 1% of the time, that 1% is me being truly myself.
+The other 99% is still lost in darkness and struggling with low feelings and hatred and depression and resentment.
+Even if i’m feeling like that most of the time I know that that isn’t real, that’s not who I really am.
 In the old days I wouldn’t have thought this was the real me.
 At least thinking this way, there’s a clarity that one is more genuine than the other.

 Is this a depressing first date?